Janisroz/sweet-croi/README.md

 How to test:

-1. Open desired browser and go to SWEET CROI ADD LIVE LINK
+1. Open desired browser and go to SWEET CROI [Link](https://janisroz.github.io/sweet-croi/)
 2. Open developer tools by right clicking and selecting inspect
 3. Click responsive button and lower width to 280px
 4. Increase width by dragging the edge of window to max width